 Releasing doves is a beautiful way to end a wedding ceremony.

-White doves can symbolize the purity and innocence of the marriage relationship, since white is the color of purity.
-White doves can also represent something that is new, which makes the dove release very fitting for a wedding.
+- White doves can symbolize the purity and innocence of the marriage relationship, since white is the color of purity.
+White doves can also represent something that is new, which makes the dove release very fitting for a dove release fitting for a wedding.
 When the doves are released, it is a physical expression off the sentiment that the bride and groom are starting a new life together innocently, and are facing the unknown together.

 Joy and Blessings